stfil-io/stfil-docs/docs/overview/faq/supplyEarning.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

-# Supplying & Earning
+# Staking & Earning

-### How do I supply?
+### How do I stake?
-Browse to the "Supply" section and click on "Supply" for the asset you want to supply.
-Select the amount you'd like to supply and submit your transaction*.
-Once the transaction is confirmed, your supply is successfully registered and you begin earning interest.
+Browse to the "stake" section and click on "stake" for the asset you want to stake.
+Select the amount you'd like to stake and submit your transaction*.
+Once the transaction is confirmed, your stake is successfully registered and you begin earning interest.

-* The first supply of one asset will require an additional approval transaction.
+* The first stake of one asset will require an additional approval transaction.

 ### How much will I earn?
 stFIL holders receive continuous earnings that evolve with market conditions based on: